 Role Transformation, Re-Socialization and Psychological Distress - He, Wei

 Abstract: Previous research on the association between role and mental distress emphasizes role acquisition or loss.
 From these perspectives, expected role absence is detrimental to mental health.
 Using data drawn from a 1990 national probability sample of 1978 respondents age from 18 to 90, this paper found that the stunting phases are related to lowest average distress level in life, and the impact of expected role repertoires absence on the mental health varies by life phase and gender.
 In spite of the prevalence of expected-role holders in the stunting phase, expected role repertoires absence are not significantly associated with more mental distress, compared with the highly positive correlation between expected role absence and mental distress in role transformation phase.
-From the resocialization perspective, when approaching middle life, most of the people are either expected role holders or abnormal successful role transformation actors, which shed a light on the lowest average distress level of this phase in life time.

 The Political Re-Socialization of Immigrants - Gidengil, E. , Fournier, P. , Blais, A. , Nevitte, N. H. and White, S. E.